RLado/Canonada/README.md

-    registry [pipelines/systems] - List all available pipelines or systems run [pipelines/systems] <name(s)> - Run a pipeline or system view [pipelines/systems] <name(s)> - View a pipeline or system docs - Generate and serve documentation [not implemented] version - Print the version of Canonada
+    registry [pipelines/systems] - List all available pipelines or systems run [pipelines/systems] <name(s)> - Run a pipeline or system view [pipelines/systems] <name(s)> - View a pipeline or system version - Print the version of Canonada
 ```